vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_list_view_intro.html.md

 .
 </pre>

 * Eclipse will show you errors in front of tweetListView & tweetItemArrayAdapter variable declaration.
 It is because ListView & ArrayAdapter classes are not included in the project.
 You can include it automatically by clicking on the red cross mark in Eclipse which will auto suggest the class names & add it to the java file.
-Or you can manually add them in the list of import statements on top of the TweetActivity.java file
+Or you can manually add them in the list of import statements on top of the TweetListActivity.java file

 `TweetListActivity.java`